HTTP-RPC/Kilo/README.md

 While custom encodings offer a great deal of flexibility, many common use cases can be addressed using the various adapter types provided by the framework.
 These adapters are discussed in more detail below.

 Templates are another means for customizing a resource's representation.
-They are also discussed in a later section.
+They are discussed in a later section.

 ### BeanAdapter Class
 The `BeanAdapter` class allows the contents of a Java Bean object to be returned from a service method.
 This class implements the `Map` interface and exposes any properties defined by the Bean as entries in the map, allowing custom data types to be serialized to JSON.